 100. Get Your New Puppy Used to the Collar and Leash as Soon as Possible

-Anyone would take a bit of time to get used to a collar around their neck.
+Anyone would take some time to get used to a collar around their neck.

 For a puppy, too, it will probably take up to a few days for him to be accustomed to wearing a collar.

-Use rewards aplenty to help along with his familiarization with the collar and leash.
+Use rewards aplenty to help with his familiarization with the collar and leash.

 Make your puppy wear the collar for a little while collar every day.